jpreiss/array2d/README.md

 array2d
 =======

 Simple, one-header static and dynamic 2D arrays in C++.
-Public domain licensed.
+MIT licensed.

 `StaticArray2D` has fixed size at compile-time,